Dissipation induced extended-localized transition

 We further examine this transition from a dynamical perspective.
 We prepare a localized or extended eigenstate as the initial state and introduce dissipation with $l=2$ at $t=0$.
 We then calculate the fidelity, which represents the overlap between the time-evolved state $\rho(t)$ and the initial state $\rho_{i}$, denoted as~\cite{Nielsen2000,Zanardi2007}

 At $\alpha=0$ [Fig. \ref{03}(b)], the fidelity rapidly approaches zero when the initial state is extended, indicating that the structure of the initial state has been completely modified.
 Conversely, the fidelity tends to a non-zero value when the initial state is localized, suggesting that certain characteristics of the initial state are preserved.
-This is because the steady state is primarily occupied by localized states.
+This is because the steady state is primarily composed of localized states, i.e., $P_l\gg P_e$.
 When $\alpha=\pi/2$ [Fig. \ref{03}(c)], the steady state contains extended and localized states, resulting in non-zero fidelity for both.
 Finally, for $\alpha=\pi$ [Fig. \ref{03}(d)], the steady state primarily consists of extended states.
-Therefore, when the initial state is in an extended state, the fidelity is not equal to zero, but it tends to zero when the initial state is a localized state.
+Therefore, when the initial state is an extended state, the fidelity is not equal to zero, but it tends to zero when the initial state is localized.

 We have revealed that an extended (localized) state can be guided towards a steady state primarily composed of localized (extended) states by applying dissipation.
-Furthermore, even after removing the dissipation once the system has reached a steady state, its properties will persist.
-This differs from the majority of previous studies on the influence of dissipation on AL, where the introduction of dissipation disrupts localization, but removing it leads the disordered system back to localization.
-By introducing a period of dissipation and subsequently removing it, the system's Hamiltonian remains unchanged, but the state properties undergo a profound transformation, as showed in Fig. \ref{04}.
+Furthermore, even after removing the dissipation once the system has reached a steady state, its properties continue to persist~\cite{explain0}.
+This differs from the majority of previous studies on the influence of dissipation on AL, where dissipation disrupts localization, but removing it leads the disordered system back to localization~\cite{explain1}.
+By introducing a period of dissipation and subsequently removing it, the parameters in the Hamiltonian remain unchanged, but the dynamical properties undergo a profound transformation, as shown in Fig. \ref{04}.
 Consequently, dissipation provides a means to manipulate transitions between localized and extended states.